 The Effects of Energy Work on People with Parkinson’s

-Amy designed a study to show how energy work effects people with Parkinson’s.
-She designed the study to be 9 weeks with 7 volunteers who have Parkinson’s.
-She met with participants weekly.
+Amy designed a study to show how energy work affects people with Parkinson’s.
+She created the study to be nine weeks with seven volunteers who have Parkinson’s.
+She met with participants week.

 Average Total Scores

-Every single one of the seven participants benefited from the energy work in some way.
-Every one of the participants’ total symptom score decreased from the start of the study.
-The study was 9 weeks, with some of the participants receiving 5,7, 8, or 9 sessions of energy work.
+Every one of the seven participants benefited from the energy work somehow.
+Every one of the participants’ total symptom scores decreased from the start of the study.
+The study was nine weeks, with some participants receiving 5,7, 8, or 9 sessions of energy work.
 Participants were in Phases 1, 2, and 3 of Parkinson’s.
-Total scores were calculated for each participant at each session and average total scores were compared between the start and end of the study.
+Total scores were calculated for each participant at each session, and average full scores were compared between the start and end of the study.
 For each specific symptom, average start and end scores were compared.
-All comparisons were made using a student’s t-‐test with p<0.05 considered to be statistically significant.
+All comparisons were made using a student’s t-test with p<0.05 considered being statistically significant.

 The average starting total symptom score was 47.
 The average end score was 24.7 (p=0.007).

-All of the participants in the study experienced a significant decrease in sleeping problems (p= .012).
+All the study participants experienced a significant decrease in sleeping problems (p= .012).

-All of the participants in the study experienced a significant decrease in fatigue (p= .02).
+All the study participants experienced a significant decrease in fatigue (p= .02).